Table of Contents

 Geysers in Māori Culture of New Zealand

-One of the most famous stories concerns the taniwha (a mythical water creature) that dwells in the hot springs.
-In some versions, the taniwha breathes steam and creates the geysers when it stirs in its sleep.
-Māori elders (kaumātua) have long served as guardians of these sites, ensuring that visitors treat them with respect.
-The Pohutu Geyser in Whakarewarewa, which can erupt up to 20 times a day, is considered a taonga (treasure) and a symbol of the resilience of Māori culture.
+One of the most renowned stories involves the taniwha, a mythical water creature said to dwell in hot springs.
+In some versions, the taniwha breathes steam and creates geysers when it stirs in its sleep.
+Elders (kaumātua) serve as guardians of these sites, ensuring visitors treat them with respect and understanding.
+The Pohutu Geyser in Whakarewarewa, capable of erupting up to 20 times a day, is considered a taonga (treasure) and a potent symbol of Māori cultural resilience and connection to the land.

-Geysers in the Andes and Other Regions
+Geysers in the Andes and Other Global Regions

 Modern Cultural Significance and Tourism